 Overview of My Research

-As a PhD candidate, my aim is to understand light-matter interactions in periodic waveguides such as gratings and photonic crystal waveguides, and to investigate the applications of these nonlinear interactions.
+As a researcher, my aim is to understand light-matter interactions in periodic waveguides such as gratings and photonic crystal waveguides, and to investigate the applications of these nonlinear interactions.
 Learn more about my research and areas of study below.

 I grew up in Izmir, Turkey and obtained my BSc degrees from Izmir Institute of Technology, one of Turkey’s top universities specializing in engineering and natural sciences.
 I graduated as the valedictorian on June 2015, with a double major from Electronics and Communication Engineering and Physics.